-- · Provide the strategic framework for the environmental management of the project - Identify the statutory approvals that apply to the project - Describe the role, responsibility, authority, and accountability of all key personnel involved in the environmental management of the project - Describe the procedures that are to be implemented to: - Keep the local community and relevant agencies informed about the progress of the project - Receive, handle, response to, record and report complaints - Resolve any disputes that may arise during the project - Respond to any non-compliances, and - Respond to any incidents or emergencies.
+- Provide the strategic framework for the environmental management of the Project. - Identify the statutory approvals that apply to the Project. - Describe the role, responsibility, authority, and accountability of all key personnel involved in the environmental management of the project. - Describe the procedures that are to be implemented to: - Keep the local community and relevant agencies informed about the progress of the Project. - Receive, handle, response to, record and report complaints. - Resolve any disputes that may arise during the Project. - Respond to any non-compliances. - Respond to any incidents or emergencies.

-The preliminary works site establishment will be conducted in accordance with the policies and procedures described in the project HGP EMS.
+The establishment of Stage 1 sites will be conducted in accordance with the policies and procedures described in the project HGP EMS.
 This covers components such as:

-- Section 2: Regulator requirements and approvals - Section 3: Compliance requirements - Section 4: Implementation of the EMS including roles and responsibilities - Section 5: Communication - Section 6: Incident, non-compliance and emergency response - Section 7: Complaint management and dispute resolution - Section 8: Reporting, evaluation and review - Section 9: Training, awareness and competence.
+- Section 2: Regulator requirements and approvals. - Section 3: Compliance requirements. - Section 4: Implementation of the EMS including roles and responsibilities. - Section 5: Communication. - Section 6: Incident, non-compliance and emergency response. - Section 7: Complaint management and dispute resolution. - Section 8: Reporting, evaluation and review. - Section 9: Training, awareness and competence.